 Early endovenous ablation of superficial venous reflux resulted in faster healing of venous leg ulcers and more time free from ulcers than deferred endovenous ablation.
 This is a landmark study in Venous Stasis Ulcer Treatment that constitutes level 1 evidence that doctors should treat these ulcers with ablation sooner rather than later.

 - For patients and doctors who are frustrated because they wish to treat these wounds with venous ablation early, hopefully, treatment and coverage paradigms will evolve to be more evidence-based.

 - For payers, like the insurance companies, governments, and society at large, this may save millions of dollars each year by healing these wounds sooner and preventing recurrences quicker, which not only is of healthcare value to the patients but a great value to society in general.

-INOVIA Vein Specialty Center specializes in varicose vein care and vein health.
-While many physicians treat superficial vein concerns, INOVIA offers complete vein care, from expert diagnostics to the latest treatment options.
-The Oregon based vein center combines the skills, training, and experience of two of the leading vein surgeons in the field, using advanced techniques to heal your vein problems and prevent future issues.
+Inovia Vein Specialty Centers specialize in varicose vein care and vein health.
+While many physicians treat superficial vein concerns, Inovia offers complete vein care, from expert diagnostics to the latest treatment options.
+Our Oregon based vein centers in NW Portland, Tigard and Bend combines the skills, training, and experience of leading vein surgeons in the field, using advanced techniques to help heal your vein problems and reduce the risk future of wound issues.